onesky/plugin-xcode/README.md

-OneSky Plugin for Xcode
+OneSky Xcode Plugin
 =======================

-This library lets you sync localizable string resources and translations with OneSky server without logging on to OneSky web admin.
+This plugin lets you sync localizable string resources and translations with OneSky server without logging on to OneSky web admin.

 Installation